 VCCX-IP ANALOG VALUES Parameter Object Description Limits Minimum Limits Maximum Outdoor Air Damper Override AV: 70 Overrides all other Outdoor Air Damper position commands to maintain this fixed position.
 Configuring for "Auto" restores normal unit control of the Outdoor Air Damper/ Economizer operation.
-NOTE: If Economizer is enabled and a value less than 100% is written, compressors will disable.
-See Economizer Override via BACnet section in the Economizer area of the Sequence of Operations for additional information.
+NOTE: When a value of 0 or 100% is written the compressors are allowed to operate.
+Any value between 0-100% the compressors will be locked out.
+See Economizer Override via BACnet section on page 38 for additional information.
 0% Auto=65535 100% Auto=65535 Supply Setpoint Override AV: 71 This overrides whatever setpoint the Supply Air Temperature is currently being controlled to.
 0=No Override.
-0°F (-17.7°C) 200°F (93.3°C) Space Temperature Value AV: 72 If the controller is configured for this operation, the user can write a Space Sensor value 0°F (-17.7°C) 120°F (48.8°C) Space Humidity Value AV: 73 If the controller is configured for this operation, the user can write a Space Humidity Sensor value 0 100 Indoor RH Calibration Offset AV: 74 If the Space Humidity Sensor is reading incorrectly, use this option to enter an offset humidity to adjust the Sensor's Humidity -1 1 Relief Fan VFD AV: 75 Override to force the VFD to this percentage speed.
+0°F (-17.7°C) 200°F (93.3°C) Space Temperature Value AV: 72 If the controller is configured for this operation, the user can write a Space Sensor value 0°F (-17.7°C) 120°F (48.8°C) Space Humidity Value AV: 73 If the controller is configured for this operation, the user can write a Space Humidity Sensor value 0 100 ndoor RH Calibration Offset AV: 74 If the Space Humidity Sensor is reading incorrectly, use this option to enter an offset humidity to adjust the Sensor's Humidity -1 1 Relief Fan VFD AV: 75 Override to force the VFD to this percentage speed.
 Configuring "Auto" restores normal unit control of the VFD speed 0% Auto=65535 100% Auto=65535 Relief Pressure Value AV: 76 If the controller is configured for this operation, the user can write Building Pressure Sensor value -0.5 0.5 Carbon Dioxide Value AV: 77 If the controller is configured for this operation, the user can write a CO2 Sensor value.
-0 3000 Outdoor Air Temperature Value AV: 78 If the controller is configured for this operation, the user can write an Outdoor Sensor value -40°F (-40°C) 150°F (65.5°C) Outdoor Air Humidity Value AV: 79 If the controller is configured for this operation, the user can write an Outdoor Humidity Sensor value 0 100 High Level Enthalpy (Reserved) AV: 80 Reserved 10 50 Low Level Enthalpy (Reserved) AV: 81 Reserved 10 50 Max Plenum Pressure Setpoint Reset Limit AV: 82 Reserved 0.1 1.4 Min Plenum Pressure Setpoint Reset Limit AV: 83 Reserved 0.1 1.4 Enthalpy Enable Setpoint AV: 84 If configured for Comparative Enthalpy Economizer Control, the OA Enthalpy must be below this setpoint by the Enthalpy Enable Deadband before the OA/RA Enthalpy comparison is utilized to enable the Economizer 25 BTU/lb.
+0 3000 Outdoor Air Temperature Value AV: 78 If the controller is configured for this operation, the user can write an Outdoor Sensor value -40°F (-40°C) 150°F (65.5°C) Outdoor Air Humidity Value AV: 79 If the controller is configured for this operation, the user can write an Outdoor Humidity Sensor value 0 100 High Level Enthalpy Reserved) AV: 80 Reserved 10 50 Low Level Enthalpy Reserved) AV: 81 Reserved 10 50 Max Plenum Pressure Setpoint Reset Limit AV: 82 Reserved 0.1 1.4 Min Plenum Pressure Setpoint Reset Limit AV: 83 Reserved 0.1 1.4 Enthalpy Enable Setpoint AV: 84 If configured for Comparative Enthalpy Economizer Control, the OA Enthalpy must be below this setpoint by the Enthalpy Enable Deadband before the OA/RA Enthalpy comparison is utilized to enable the Economizer 25 BTU/lb.
 35 BTU/lb.
 EnthalpyEnable Deadband AV: 85 The OA Enthalpy must be below the Enthalpy Enable Setpoint by this amount, and the OA Enthalpy must be below the RA Enthalpy by this amount to utilize the Economizer 0.3 BTU/lb.
 1.5 BTU/lb.
 Maximum Static Setpoint Reset Limit AV: 86 As the most open VAV damper rises above 80%, the static setpoint resets up to this maximum limit 0.01 "WG 3.00 "WG Minimum Static Setpoint Reset Limit AV: 87 As the most open VAV damper drops below 80%, the static setpoint resets down to this minimum reset limit 0.01 "WG 3.00 "WG Static Setpoint Reset Interval AV: 88 The Reset Interval is how often the setpoint reset calculation occurs.
 This must be an infrequent event, so the default is 15 minutes.
-10 min 60 min Objects labeled AV are read/write.
-The only sensor values that can be written to are AV points 72, 73, and 76 through 79.
+10 min 60 min